marcus-deans/Chess-Game/doc/PLANNING.md

 Challenging:

 * Save Game Data in the Web
-    * We plan to use REST APIs to make
+    * We plan to use REST APIs and external database to be able to save user data and game data online so that you can fetch the data anywhere.

 > Save Game Data in the Web.
 Allow users to save and load game data using an online database or web server with REST API.
 Note, these use the JSON data format so you likely would also.